xixu-me/git-desktop/docs/known-issues.md

 **Workaround:**

 - Close Desktop
 - Open Finder and navigate to `~/Library/Caches/`
 - Context-click `com.github.GitHubClient.ShipIt` and select **Get Info**
 - Expand the **Sharing & Permissions** section
 - If you do not see the "You can read and write" message, add yourself with the "Read & Write" permissions
 - Start Desktop again and check for updates

-### GitHub Desktop prompts admin password to install helper tool very frequently
+### Git Desktop prompts admin password to install helper tool very frequently

 Related issue: [#13956](https://github.com/desktop/desktop/issues/13956)

-Users who use macOS' Migration Assistant to keep their stuff intact when moving to a new computer might run into this problem because the Migration Assistant changes the owner of the `/Applications/GitHub Desktop.app` folder to `root`.
+Users who use macOS' Migration Assistant to keep their stuff intact when moving to a new computer might run into this problem because the Migration Assistant changes the owner of the `/Applications/Git Desktop.app` folder to `root`.

-Since GitHub Desktop is able to auto-update by changing the contents of the `/Applications/GitHub Desktop.app` folder, it needs to be able to write to it.
-If the owner of the folder is not the current user, the user will be prompted for an admin password every time GitHub Desktop tries to update itself.
+Since Git Desktop is able to auto-update by changing the contents of the `/Applications/Git Desktop.app` folder, it needs to be able to write to it.
+If the owner of the folder is not the current user, the user will be prompted for an admin password every time Git Desktop tries to update itself.

 **Workaround:** you need to restore the ownership and permissions of the application folder to the current user.
-If your app is located in `/Applications/GitHub Desktop.app`, you can probably do this by just running the following commands in Terminal:
+If your app is located in `/Applications/Git Desktop.app`, you can probably do this by just running the following commands in Terminal:

 ```sh
 sudo chown -R ${USER}:staff /Applications/GitHub\ Desktop.app